phhei/ArgsValidNovel/index.md

 | CSS             | 21.08           | 51.61     | 43.75     |
 | Harshad         | 17.35           | 56.31     | 39.0      |

-*CSS*(\*): post deadline predictions of CSS, after a output formatting bug was detected and corrected
+*CSS*(\*): post deadline submission of CSS, after a output formatting bug was detected and corrected

 ### Task B